alecazam/kram/README.md

 # kram
 Encode/decode/info to and from PNG/KTX files with LDR/HDR and BC/ASTC/ETC2.

-kram is a wrapper to many popular encoders.
-Most of these have sources, and have been optimized to use very little memory and generate high quality encodings at all settings.
+kram is a wrapper to several popular encoders.
+Most encoders have sources, and have been optimized to use very little memory and generate high quality encodings at all settings.
 All kram encoders are currently cpu-based.  kram was built to be small and used as a library or app.
 The final size with all encoders is under 1MB, and disabling each encoder chops off around 200KB down to a final 200KB app size via dead-code stripping.
 The code should compile with C++11 or higher.

-kram handles srgb and premul at key points in mip generation.
+kram focuses on sending data efficiently and precisely to the encoders.  kram handles srgb and premul at key points in mip generation.
 Source files use mmap to reduce memory, but fallback to file ops if that fails.
 Temp files are generated for output, and then renamed in case the app fails or is terminated.
 Mips are done in-place, and mip data is written out to a file to reduce memory usage. kram leaves out BC2 and etcrgb8a1.
 Also BC6 still needs an encoder, and ASTC HDR encoding needs a bit more work to pull from the float4 pixels.

 Many of the encoder sources can multithread a single image, but that is unused.  kram is designed to batch process one texture per thread via a python script or a C++11 task system inside kram.
 These currently both take the same amount of cpu time, but the latter is best if kram ever adds gpu accelerated encoding.

-Similar to a makefile system, modstamps are used to skip textures that have already been processed.
-If the source png is old than the ktx output, then the file is skipped.
+Similar to a makefile system, the script sample kramtexture.py uses modstamps to skip textures that have already been processed.
+If the source png is older than the ktx output, then the file is skipped.
 Command line options are not yet compared, so if those change then use --force on the python script to rebuild all textures.
+Also a crc/hash could be used instead when modstamp isn't sufficient or the same data could come from different folders.

 Kram adds props to the KTX file to store data.
 Currently props store Metal and Vulkan formats.
 Also props are saved for channel content and post-swizzle.
 Loaders, viewers, and shaders can utilize this metadata.